Before “in the beginning,” all was the holiness and the light of God: God the Father, the Son of God, and the Spirit of

 From these scattered people, God appointed one man named Abram.
 God changed his name to Abraham, and from this one person, God rose up an entire nation.

-Through Moses, God told His nation what would be necessary in order for them to be righteous or holy enough to be His (Leviticus 20:26).
+Through Moses, God told His nation what would be necessary for them to be righteous or holy enough to be His (Leviticus 20:26).
 These necessary things were called the Law.

 God knew that the people, even His people, couldn’t possibly be righteous enough themselves because of their nature.
 Using the Law, God proved it to them.
 Don’t forget here that God still loved His creation, and this was also an important part of His plan.

-God provided them with a sacrificial system through which people’s ongoing sins could repeatedly be forgiven or atoned for.
+God provided them with a sacrificial system through which people’s ongoing sins could repeatedly be forgiven and atoned for.
 Due to the severity of sin, something had to die to atone for it (Romans 6:23).

-Depending on the sin, a person could sacrifice a perfect animal like a dove or a bull or a goat to satisfy God’s wrath over these sins.
-But God’s wrath would only be sated a short time and if only in his heart, almost immediately, that person would sin again, and another sacrifice would be necessary.
+Depending on the sin, a person could sacrifice an unblemished animal like a dove, a bull, or a goat to satisfy God’s wrath over these sins.
+But if only in his heart, almost immediately, that person would sin again, and another sacrifice would be necessary.

 A Child is born

 So the second member of the Godhead, the Son of God, came to the earth in the form of a human Child (John 1:14; Luke 2:16).
 He was named Jesus.
-With His Father’s help, His mother raised and protected Him until His time to enact God’s plan had come.
+With His heavenly Father’s help, His mother raised and protected Him until His time to enact God’s plan had come.

 Jesus was tempted by Satan (Luke 4:1-13).
 By denying Satan’s temptations, Jesus established Himself as the New Man in creation; a replacement for the first man who failed to deny Satan’s temptation (Romans 5:12, 15).